 Rehabilitation of St. John Cantius Church in Northampton awarded to Community Preservation Committee for funding

-NORTHAMPTON — The city’s Community Preservation Act committee will in turn review plans this week to rehabilitate, rather than demolish, the former St. John Cantius Catholic Church at 10 Hawley St.
+NORTHAMPTON — The city’s Community Preservation Act committee will take its turn this week examining plans to rehabilitate, rather than demolish, the former St. John Cantius Catholic Church at 10 Hawley St.

-Owner O’Connell Development is seeking $500,000 under the Community Preservation Act to fund repairs to the church’s masonry wall and roof where tiles are cracked and missing and gutters and pipes lowering must be replaced.
+Owner O’Connell Development is seeking $500,000 under the Community Preservation Act to fund repairs to the church’s masonry wall and roof where tiles are cracked and missing and gutters and downspouts need to be replaced.

 The work is part of a $4.6 million plan to use the church to build about ten residences.

 Before the money is spent, the plan will have to be presented to the city council.
 Northampton distributes approximately $1.4 million in Community Preservation Act funds annually.

 On August 8, the Municipal Historical Commission voted to support the renovation plans and accept responsibility for enforcing a preservation agreement on the property should O’Connell receive the money.

 The Community Preservation Committee meets virtually at 7 p.m.
 Wednesday.
 A link to view the meeting via Zoom can be found on the city’s website.